gitlabhq/gitlabhq/doc/user/project/new_ci_build_permissions_model.md

    hosted in private repositories and you have multiple CI builds that make use of these repositories.

-2. You invite a new user, a visitor, the external user.
+2. You invite a new [external user][ext].
 CI builds created by that user do not have access to internal repositories, because the user also doesn't have the access from within GitLab.
 You as an employee have to grant explicit access for this user.
 This allows us to prevent from accidental data leakage.

 ## Build token